h3nry-d1az/h3nry-d1az.github.io/docs/index.md

 <hr>

 So what are you waiting for?
-Go ahead and click the `Next` button in the top right corner of the page to find out more about me, or click `Posts` for some fresh (probably not new) posts.
+Go ahead and click the `Next` button in the top right corner of the page to find out more about me, or check out the `Posts` section for some fresh (probably not new) posts.